-Top 10 Wearable Drug Device Trends
+Top 10 Wearable Drug-Device Trends

 For these wearable medical devices to be successful, medical professionals must be able to monitor your progress remotely from medical facilities.
 This can be easily accomplished with the use of wearable activity monitors.
-An activity monitor could range between medically-designed devices to mass market wearable activity monitors, such as a Fitbit or Apple Watch.
+An activity monitor could range from medically-designed devices to mass market wearable activity monitors, such as a Fitbit or Apple Watch.
 The type of wearable activity monitor device you require will depend entirely on your medical situation.
 You might require an ECG monitor to watch your heart activity, from detecting atrial fibrillation to tracking your exercise.
 You might require a blood pressure monitor.
 Or you might even require a biosensor that prevents respiratory or cardiac arrest.
 They can also lead to less frequent dosing.

 Smart patches, also referred to as smart cutaneous wearable devices and electronic skins, distribute medication through your skin from a patch.
 This concept has been around for decades.
 Think of nicotine patches or the birth control patch.
 These two medical delivery systems through patches have proven to be highly effective.
 They are also easy to administer and safe to use.
 Of all of the drug delivery devices that you wear, this might be one of the originals.
 Today, dozens of other types of medications are now available through a smart medical patch.
-They are disposable and lightweight as to not disrupt your life too much.
-They can also be used by medical professionals to monitor your medical situation, including fevers, fitness, cancer cells and much more.
+They are disposable and lightweight as not to disrupt your life too much.
+They can also be used by medical professionals to monitor your medical situation, including fevers, fitness, cancer cells, and much more.
 And patches are considered a painless drug delivery device.

-Much like smartwatches, smart clothing is currently providing more monitoring than to act as a wearable drug delivery device.
+Much like smartwatches, smart clothing is currently providing more monitoring than acting as a wearable drug delivery device.
 However, this is changing.
 Scientists and researchers all over the world are working with smart fabrics to be able to act as a drug delivery device that you wear.
 This helps to conceal the device so that it is more comfortable for the patient.
 The fibers in the wearable materials are designed to control when drugs are released and the amount of the medication.
 At the moment, when the medication is released, the person wearing the material feels slight pressure.
 However, the materials are lightweight and prevent patients from having to go to a medical facility for drugs to be administered.

 Subcutaneous Drug Delivery Devices

 Wearable subcutaneous drug delivery devices are eliminating the need for IV drug delivery across all fields of medicine.
-The device is inserted under your skin and medication is released on its own.
+The device is inserted under your skin, and medication is released on its own.
 This includes more convenient options for cancer patients and those with autoimmune diseases.
 One of the biggest advantages of this type of drug delivery system is that it requires the patient to complete the entire recommended treatment.
 When people do not complete their treatment in full, it can lead to drug resistance in some cases.
-Some of the most common types of subcutaneous drug options include diacetylmorphine, goserelin, insulin and morphine.
+Some of the most common types of subcutaneous drug options include diacetylmorphine, goserelin, insulin, and morphine.

-An onbody injector is considered a wearable injection device.
+An on-body Injector is considered a wearable injection device.
 This type of device is becoming quite popular with cancer patients in the wearable injectors market.
 Once the device is applied to the stomach or arm, it waits for a period of time before it slowly releases the medication.
 This type of injector allows for patients to be treated at home without exposure to other illnesses and diseases during a time when your immune system is already compromised.
 This convenience is making the wearable injectors market one of the most in-demand.

 A handheld injector is not necessarily wearable in that it is connected to your body at the time of injection, but rather you can keep it on your person until it is time to inject yourself.
 It typically comes in the form of a stick-like tube.
 A good example is an Epipen for people who have life-threatening allergies.
 You simply grab it from your pocket or bag and inject yourself with the push of a button.
 It eliminates the need for administering a syringe.

-A wearable injector is attached to the skin and the drug is administered subcutaneously.
-These types of drug delivery devices you wear provide the ultimate in convenience; however, you must be careful not to bump these devices or sleep on them.
+A wearable injector is attached to the skin, and the drug is administered subcutaneously.
+These types of drug delivery devices you wear provide the ultimate convenience; however, you must be careful not to bump these devices or sleep on them.
 If a wearable injection device is moved out of place, you will likely have to go to the doctor to have it reinserted.

 Most people do not enjoy a trip to any medical facility.
 As such, health care at home is a booming market.
 You can expect to see more ways to administer medications yourself in the comfort of your home in the coming years.
-Between telehealth, drug delivery devices you wear and wearable monitoring, you may eliminate the need for medical visits entirely until there is an emergency.
+Between telehealth, drug delivery devices you wear, and wearable monitoring, you may eliminate the need for medical visits entirely until there is an emergency.
 And at-home self-care can lead to less frequent dosing.

 - The home health care market is expected to surpass $240 billion by 2024.